dmillzilla/digital_minimalism/days_0_to_29/streaming/podcasts.md

 # Podcasts

-- The Podcast app will remain on my iPhone
+- I will not listen to Podcasts
-- I will only listen to the **Soft Skills Engineering** podcast
+- The Podcast app will be deleted off my iPhone
 - This podcast can only be listened to during work hours